Industrial and medical dosimetry

 Beam: Fixed horizontal beam.

-Collimator: 5x5 cm2 to 40x40cm2.
+Collimator: 5x5 cm2to 40x40cm2.

 Special features: Full computer control using the DTU scripting software (MELab).